 Butterflies use four option contracts with the same expiration but three strike prices.
 It combines a bull spread and bear spread with three strikes.
 What’s more, it can be constructed using calls or puts.

 The different options combined will create different types of butterfly spreads.
 All are designed to either profit from volatility or low volatility.

 So, if you think the underlying stock will not rise or fall much by expiration, a long-call butterfly spread is a good choice.

 How to Construct a Long Call Butterfly Spread

-To keep it simple, in order to construct a long call butterfly spread you buy:
+To keep it simple, to construct a long call butterfly spread, you buy:

 - One lower striking In The Money (ITM) call,

 - Two At The Money (ATM) calls and